Top 7 German Shepherd Training Tips (Guaranteed to Work!)

 German Shepherds are renowned for their intelligence, loyalty, and protective instincts, making them excellent working dogs and companions.
 To effectively train a German Shepherd, it’s important to understand their unique characteristics and instincts.

 One specific trait of the German Shepherd breed is their high energy level and need for regular exercise.
 Without adequate physical activity, they may become restless and exhibit problematic behaviors such as destructive chewing or excessive barking.
-Additionally, German Shepherds are known for their strong prey drive, which can make them prone to chasing small animals or exhibiting territorial behavior towards unfamiliar dogs.
+Additionally, German Shepherds are known for their strong prey drive, which can make them prone to chasing cats or exhibiting territorial behavior towards unfamiliar dogs.

 However, with proper training and socialization, these innate characteristics can be channeled into productive behaviors.
 For example, their high energy level and prey drive can make German Shepherds excellent candidates for agility and obedience competitions.
 Their loyalty and protective instincts can also make them skilled guard dogs or valuable members of search and rescue teams.